noelrohi/agents/.github/ISSUE_TEMPLATE/new-ai-agent.md

 ---
-name: AI Agent Name
+name: New AI Agent
-about: New AI agent details
+about: Fill in new AI agent details
-title: ''
+title: "[AI Agent Name]"
 labels: ''
 assignees: ''